 Applied courses: are more "hands on" and are for students who wish to attend college.
-A student takes applied or academic courses in English, History, Geography, Science, and Mathematics.

 Open courses: (the rest of the courses) are designed for students taking academic or applied courses in such subject areas as Native Studies, art, etc. Open courses are more "interest courses" for students taking either of the above courses.